AryanBhagotra/COP26-Analysis/index.md

 When we break this down into our clusters of 2 countries each, separated by their level of economic development; low income countries, newly emerging economies and high income countries found themselves with paginated data that was approximately equal in size at around __315,000 data points.__

-And then when splitting our 2 year time frame into 3 distinct and equal length periods of beforeCOP26, during-COP26 and after-COP26 we found ourselves with data points across our 4 chosen pollution metrics at about 105,000.
+And then when splitting our 2 year time frame into 3 distinct and periods of before, during and after COP26, we found ourselves with data points across our 4 chosen pollution metrics at about 105,000.
 Which surprisingly, at least compared to other groups, was a lot more manageable than it had initially seemed.

 We utilised the drop function to allow us to drop unnecessary columns.
-This allowed us to drop the columns of the variables that we were not actually interested in (SO2, CH4).
+This allowed us to drop the columns of the variables that we were not actually interested in (CH4).
 Using the concat function, we merged the 6 dataframes into one, main, dataframe.
 This made subsequent data operations a bit easier.
 We also utilised the .loc function to filter out the timerange that we needed (pre, during and post COP26).

 ---